 Rhythm builds thoughtlessness.
-The work becomes more natural out of mechanical motion, doing without thinking.
+Work can become more natural out of mechanical motion, a kind of doing without thinking.

 Habits are bicep curls for the brain